Current Projects

 NOLA C.A.R.E.S.

-Learn more about the NOLA C.A.R.E.S. here.
+Learn more about NOLA C.A.R.E.S. here.

 Youth Participatory Action (YPAR) Academy

-The YPAR Academy is a 3-week online summer program for high school students (ages 14-18).
+The YPAR Academy is a 3-week hybrid summer program for high school students (ages 14-18).
 Students join class sessions 5 days a week for 3 weeks.
 They will conceptualize, design, carry out, and analyze a research question that is important to them as youth in the community and to their community.
 After successful completion of the program, participants will have the option to continue as paid school-year researchers for Beloved Community for additional projects.

-Learn more about the academy.
+Learn more about the 2025 YPAR academy in Kansas City.

 YPAR is an innovative approach to positive youth and community development based in social justice principlesThrough participatory action research, young people are trained to conduct systematic research to improve their lives, their communities, and the institutions intended to serve them.